nehith06/nehith06/README.md

 **Bachelors in Electronics and Communication Engineering**
 **Interested in VLSI Design, Circuit Design and Digital Electronics**
-**Currently pursuing master in Design and test for Integrated Circuits at TU Chemnitz** **Experienced in Cadence Virtuoso and RTL Design**
+**Experienced in Cadence Virtuoso and RTL Design** **Interested in VLSI Design, Circuit Design and Digital Electronics**

 ---